sukiperumal/15_NeuroTech/README.md

 3. Set up the database and configure the project according to the documentation.

-## Usage

-- **How to Run the ML Models:** Provide instructions on how to use the ML models and execute neuro-psychological procedures.

-- **Accessing the Distress Alert System:** Explain how to utilize the Advanced Distress Alert System and the Mental Health Evaluator.

-- **User Guide:** Include a user guide or documentation on how to navigate the project and its features.

-## Contributing

-We welcome contributions from the community to help improve this project.
-Please read our [contribution guidelines](CONTRIBUTING.md) for details on how to get involved.

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you are free to use and modify the code, but you must provide appropriate attribution.

----

-Feel free to modify this template to suit your specific project needs.
-This README provides a clear overview of your project, its goals, and how to get started with it.